Tuesday, August 19, 2025

 eating pulses everyday

-It also matters where you weight is.
+It also matters where you weigh is.
 If the weight is mostly around your stomach (apple shape), you’re at greater risk than if the weight is mainly around your buttocks and hips (pear shape).

 The United States is facing an obesity epidemic.
 More than a third (78.6 million) of Americans are obese, highlighting the need for effective weight-loss strategies.
 In 2008, obesity cost the US around $147 billion.
 Obesity is known to increase the risk of heart disease, type 2 diabetes, stroke and some types of cancer.